Tjvjik (food)

 Tjvjik, tzhvzhik or dzhvzhig (տժվժիկ) is an Armenian dish which is mainly based on liver (lamb, beef, pork or chicken).
 In addition to liver it can include any other offal.
 It is considered an easy dish to prepare.

 Etymology

 From տժվժալ ("to make hissing sounds") + -իկ (diminutive suffix), probably because of the sound of frying.

 Preparation and ingredients

 After unwrapping the liver, the bile is removed, and the lungs are washed.
 The kidneys are also unwrapped and cut in half.
-The esophagus is turned inside out and well-washed.
+The weasand (esophagus) is turned inside out and well-washed.
 Prepared offal and tail fat are washed, cut into equal pieces, put in a pan and fried until half-cooked.
 Then chopped onion is added, along with tomato purée (optional), salt, and pepper.
 The pan should be covered with a lid to cook tjvjik until tender.
 The dish is usually served with parsley.